-5. Cultivate the luxury buyers you already know
+5. Cultivate the million dollar home buyers you already know

 People tend to flock together with people like themselves.
 With this in mind, you want to make sure and do everything you can to stay in touch with your past luxury clients.
 Here are three ideas to get you started!

 Have a “Housewarming” Party For Your New Buyers

 Want to meet more potential clients?
 Offer to help cater and organize a move in party for your clients who just moved in!
 You bring the wine and cheese and the introduce you to all their friends and family who might want to buy a house too!